jhuinac1/vue-online-course/Section-07/Readme.md

 -pick a preset and confirm.

-### If installing plugins taking a long time : try then create app again
+### If installing plugins taking a long time : try command below and then create app again

 ```
 vue config --set useTaobaoRegistry false